nix-community/linuxkit-nix/README.md

  - /etc/nix/machines
  - ~/Library/LaunchAgents/org.nix-community.linuxkit-builder.plist

-It should automatically start and stay running, but ...
+Once installed the daemon should automatically start and stay running.

+## Debugging

+To see if the daemon is running execute the following command and look at the first column.
+If it has a number (PID) it's running, if it's `-` then it's
+stopped:

+    lauchctl list | grep linuxkit

 You can force start it with: